microsoft/ntttcp-for-linux/README.md

 ## Summary

-A Linux network throughput performance benchmark tool.
+A multiple-thread based Linux network throughput benchmark tool.

+## Features

+* Multiple threads to send/receive data.
+By default, Receiver ("-r") uses 16 threads and Sender ("-s") uses 64 threads to exchange data.

+* Support cpu affinity.

+* Support running in background (daemon).

+* Support Sender and Receiver sync mode by default.
+Use "-N" (no_sync) to disable the sync.

+* Only support TCP mode; and support both ipv4 and ipv6.

 ## Getting Started